 Blame everyone except oneself

 No one is infallible and a desire to make oneself leads to passing the buck.
-Passing the buck is the flip side of claiming credit you don’t deserve.
+Passing the buck is the flip side of claiming the credit you don’t deserve.
 Saddling someone with your failure is dangerous.
 You might think no one sees it but everyone around you notices it.

 Fix: Never blame others for your mistakes.